privacycg/CHIPS/README.md

 Browsers that wish to support partitioned cookies must impose additional limitations on the number of cookies available to a third-party domain per-partition.

 However, it is also necessary for user agents to design these limits in a way that does not allow malicious third parties from learning cross-site information about users.
-See [Limit the number of cookies in a top-level context's partition](#limit-the-number-of-cookies-in-a-top-level-contexts-partition) and [Applying the 180 cookies-per-domain limit](#applying-the-180-cookies-per-domain-limit) in [Alternative Solutions](#alternative-solutions) for more details.
+See [Limit the number of cookies in a top-level context's partition](#limit-the-number-of-cookies-in-a-top-level-contexts-partition) for [Applying the 180 cookies-per-domain limit](#applying-the-180-cookies-per-domain-limit) in [Alternative Solutions](#alternative-solutions) for more details.

 ## Detailed Design